HPE-Haven-OnDemand/havenondemand-android/README.md

 *Example code:*
 ```
-// Call a combination named "imagetosentiment", which recognizes text from an image and analyze the sentiment of the text.
+// Call a combination API named "imagetosentiment", which recognizes text from an image and analyze the sentiment of the text.
 Map<String,Object> params =  new HashMap<>();
 Map<String,String> file = new HashMap<>();
-file.put("imageFile", "Image/FullPath/AndName/image.jpg");
+file.put("imageFile", "FullPath/AndName/image.jpg");
 params.put("file", file);
 hodClient.PostRequestCombination(params, "imagetosentiment", true);
 ```